AliCYSIQ/myRooms/3-Notes/Bug/API test.md

 The difference between `BOLA` and `BFLA` is that, in the case of `BOLA`, the user is authorized to interact with the vulnerable endpoint, whereas in the case of `BFLA`, the user is not.

+for example :
+admin can get billing address for all customers , if any unprivileged was able to get it too in any way , it will be **`BFLA`**

+### Unrestricted Access to Sensitive Business Flows